mitre-attack/attack-navigator/nav-app/e2e/README.md

 ```

 The optional build secret sets `NODE_EXTRA_CA_CERTS` only for browser installation.
-The bundle is not stored in the image, and TLS verification remains enabled.
+The bundle is not stored in the image, and TLS verification is enabled.